How Much Money Do Amazon Sellers Make?

 Amazon is an industry unto itself, and it’s irrevocably tied into so many other industries that the opportunity for sellers to find a profitable niche to sell in is massive.

-While 13% of Amazon sellers are not yet profitable, most are already taking big Amazon money home — or using it to invest further in their businesses.
+While 9% of SMB sellers are not yet profitable, most are already taking big Amazon money home — or using it to invest further in their businesses:

 What does that amount to in dollars?
 Let’s just say it’s enough to be considered much more than “side hustle money.”